sriram598/Wi-Fi-controlled-car-using-NODE-MCU/README.md

 Both the NodeMCU and the L298N need power.
 It’s best to use separate power supplies for them.
 You can power the NodeMCU with 5V from a power bank (connected to the Vin and GND pins) and use a 9V or 12V battery for the L298N motor driver.

-The process is simple—just follow the pictures in the report and the NodeMCU pinout diagram to understand the connections clearly.
+The process is simple just follow the picture and the NodeMCU pinout diagram to understand the connections clearly.